Welcome to First Presbyterian Church of Michigan City!

 Permission slips and release forms for special activities are now available on the website.
 Please click here or on the heading above.

-As we experience Advent, it is a great time to reflect, make new efforts, and demonstrate our gratitude for our blessings through care and service toward others.
+As we begin 2015, it is a great time to reflect, make new efforts, and demonstrate our gratitude for our blessings through care and service toward others.
 Under the direction of the Deacons, a CARE team has been created.
 To learn more about this and other service opportunities, check out the many options we have posted on our Ways to Help page.